jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ### check-inventory-values.py
 Compare two inventories and check for 1) too large differences in inventory values, 2) changes in notation keys and
-3) missing UID's.
+3) UID's not accounted for.
 These will appear in their respective sections in the output file.

 The sample command line assumes 2018 inventory  is in *2018crf* directory and 2019 inventory in *crf* directory.
 The excel file *GHGComparison.xlsx* will be generated: